-#6 Updated by mhrivnak about 2 years ago
+#6 Updated by mhrivnak over 2 years ago

 How about if we just make it optional?
 We could preserve the existing behavior, and let the API user optionally request that the operation use a reservation.
 That would give the user the most flexibility to push their deployment if it can handle parallel orphan cleanups, or restrict them to one at a time if not.

 #7 Updated by bmbouter over 2 years ago

 I have two concerns with doing this optionally.
 (1) I don't think implementing that option will create much value.
 Users can issue the cancels that make sense for their given workflows, so having an option which also cancels tasks I don't think is valuable.
 Also (2) that option could have very unintented consequences on a multi-tenant Pulp system which we probably can't do.

 One way that we can help (maybe-ish) is to put a tip or note section in the orphan cleanup docs about that situation.
 Even that though I don't think makes perfect sense though.
 We could probably put a similar note that reads "maybe cancel tasks if you are dispatching a bunch of redundant work to pulp" all over pulp's docs.